BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 StartIntensity property:

 Made for editor ONLY.
-It's an intensity multiplier that let's you change intensity "normally".
+It's an intensity multiplier that let's you change intensity "normally" during runtime.
+When initializing grabs a value from Light Intensity.